-After clearing the written exam, the selected candidates are called for SSB (Services Selection Board) interview.
-One needs to undergo Intelligence Test & Personality Test before he is selected for the training in NDA.
+After clearing the written exam, the selected candidates are called for the SSB (Services Selection Board) interview.
+One needs to undergo an Intelligence Test & Personality Test before he is selected for the training in NDA.
 Before jumping into details, let’s first look at the important documents that a candidate needs to take with him for this test.

 Though the documents required will be mentioned in the call letter of SSB, but, following is the list of documents to give you an idea.

-- Original high school and 12th mark sheet and passing certificate. note:- If the mark sheet or passing certificates are submitted in colleges or institute for higher education, or if the aspirant is 12th appearing, then one needs to bring a bonafide certificate issued by the school stating that the candidate has appeared/is appearing in the qualifying examination.
+- Original high school and 12th mark sheet and passing certificate. note:- If the mark sheet or passing certificates are submitted in colleges or institutes for higher education, or if the aspirant is 12th appearing, then one needs to bring a bonafide certificate issued by the school stating that the candidate has appeared/is appearing in the qualifying examination.

 - Risk certificate (the format will be mentioned in the call letter).